-The drinking water standard for arsenic is 10 μg/L. The City's drinking water continued to meet this standard throughout 2015.
+The drinking water standard for arsenic is 10 μ g/L. The City's drinking water continued to meet this standard throughout 2017.
 Arsenic occurs naturally in the earth's crust.
 When these arsenic-containing rocks, minerals, and soil erode, they release arsenic into ground water.
 While our drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
 The EPA standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
-EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory n cooperation with Los Alamos National Laboratory (LANL) and the New Mexico Environment Department, the City currently monitors Buckman Wells 1, 6 and 8 for LANL derived contamination on a quarterly basis.
-Samples are analyzed for radionuclides, general inorganic chemicals, metals, high explosives and organics.
-This repeat sampling nas occurred during the years 2001 - 2015 and has indicated hat Laboratory-derived radionuclides are not present in the Buckman Wells 1, 2, 6 and 8.
-The results do indicate detectable levels of radionuclides associated with natural ources.
-These wells are part of the 13 wells that make-up the Buckman Wellfield.
-When these wells are used, water from these wells is delivered to the Buckman Tank prior to distribution into the system.
+EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.